 You do this by lightly digging the soil around a garlic bulb with a garden fork. (it could be one or a couple of random bulbs in your garden).
-As you do this, make sure you don’t damage the cloves or wrappers.
-Also, you should do it without removing it from the ground.
+As you do this, ensure you don’t damage the cloves or wrappers.
+Also, it would be best to do it without removing it from the ground.

 If the bulb appears too small for your liking, you should return the soil, give it a light pat and wait a little longer.
 You can come back after a few days to confirm the size.
-And if this time it’s big enough, the wrappers are tight, and cloves are well-formed, they are ready for harvest.
+And if it’s big enough this time, the wrappers are tight, cloves are well-formed, and they are ready for harvest.

-At this stage, you should loosen the soil around the bulb using a trowel.
+You should loosen the soil around the bulb using a trowel at this stage.
 After, pull the garlic plant out of the ground from the base of the stem.
 Next, you can brush off the excess dirt that’s loosely attached.

 You might be tempted to get your garlic bulbs as clean as those in the grocery store, but you resist the urge.
 Washing garlic bulbs or removing the wrappers after a harvest can compromise how well the bulbs store.

 Why?
-Well, when you wash garlic, the bulbs retain the moisture, which can cause fungal infections.
-This process also takes unnecessary time while you should be striving for efficiency in your process.
+When you wash garlic, the bulbs retain moisture, which can cause fungal infections.
+This process also takes unnecessary time when you should be striving for efficiency in your process.

 Moreover, garlic bulbs naturally clean themselves.
-You see, dirt only sticks to the outermost layer of the protective layer.
+You see, dirt only sticks to the outermost protective layer.
 This layer usually shreds and falls off naturally to reveal a cleaner wrapping layer.

-If you intend to eat the garlic immediately, you should trim the roots and leaves so that they are tidy when you bring them to your kitchen.
-It would be best if you stored garlic bulbs at room temperature in a dark and dry spot with lots of air circulation.
-Putting them in a wire basket in the cupboard or pantry will work just fine.
+If you intend to eat the garlic immediately, trim the roots and leaves, so they are tidy when you bring them to your kitchen.
+It would be best to store garlic bulbs at room temperature in a dark and dry spot with lots of air circulation.
+Putting them in a wire basket in the cupboard or pantry will work fine.

 Do not store the bulbs in a cold room or your refrigerator.
 Moisture and light are garlic’s enemies.
-Instead of increasing its storage life, the garlic will get moldy or start sprouting.
-To last longer, store garlic in a cool place with ample air circulation.
+Instead of increasing its storage life, the garlic will get moldy or start sprouting—store garlic in a cool place with ample air circulation to last longer.